Braslava/weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview

-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is an asynchronous web app that uses Web API and user data to dynamically update the UI.
+It fetches informtion from https://openweathermap.org/, sends it to the server and then requests it again to update the UI.

 ## Instructions

-This will require modifying the `server.js` file and the `website/app.js` file.
+A server is set upp in `server.js` file using Express.
+The `website/app.js` file contains the app logic.
 You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras
+## Dependencies

-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+Instalation of node.js and Express and Cors libraries is required.